lupyuen/tcc-riscv32-wasm/README.md

 _But the registers A0, A1, A2 and A3 don't look right!_

-Might be a Code Generation Problem in TCC?

 Let's hardcode Registers A0, A1, A2 and A3 in Machine Code (because TCC won't assemble the `li` instruction): [test-nuttx.js](https://github.com/lupyuen/tcc-riscv32-wasm/blob/main/zig/test-nuttx.js#L55-L87)

 ```c